 - The Fishery Risk Tool is accessible to SEA Alliance members through the members only area on this website.

 - Developing training on human rights and labour standards in seafood supply chains.
-We are developing a six-part webinar series to provide practical guidance to help seafood business though the complexities of Human Rights Due Diligence.
+We have developed a six-part webinar series to provide practical guidance to help seafood business though the complexities of Human Rights Due Diligence.
 To find out more look at our Anchoring Due Diligence Webinar Series page.

 - Joint engagement.
 PAS 1550 implementation guidance.
 The PAS 1550 is a voluntary code of practice developed collaboratively by seafood industry representatives and the Environmental Justice Foundation (EJF), The Pew Charitable Trusts, Oceana and WWF to help industry assess and mitigate the risks posed by IUU fishing in their supply chains.
 SEA Alliance members have worked with this group of NGOs to produce some guidance to help implement the code.